 - Preheat the oven to 350 F or 325 F if convection.

 - Finely chop the semi-sweet chocolate, place in a microwave and heat on short intervals – stirring frequently – until the chocolate is fully melted.
 Set aside to cool while you prep the rest of the batter.

 - In the bowl of a stand mixer, whisk together the flour, baking powder, and baking soda.
 Then add in the remaining ingredients.
 Using a paddle attachment beat the ingredients on high for two minutes until light and fluffy.

 - Pour half of the batter into a second mixing bowl.
-Then add the chocolate additions into the bowl of the stand mixer with the remaining cake batter.
+Then add the melted chocolate, cocoa powder and milk into the bowl of the stand mixer with the remaining cake batter.
 Mix again until fully combined – scrape the sides and bottom of the bowl as needed.

 - Prepare a bundt pan.
 Then using a quarter cup measure, scoop in 4 scoops of the vanilla batter (evenly spaced) around the pan.
 Then, add in 4, 1/4 cup scoops of the chocolate batter in between the vanilla scoops.

 - Add more chocolate scoops on top of the vanilla and add vanilla scoops on top of the chocolate.
 Smooth out the batter and bake on the rack, just below center, in the oven for 45-50 min.
 Rotate the cake halfway through to prevent uneven browning.

 - When the cake is finished baking, check it by sticking a toothpick into the cake.
 If the toothpick comes out clean, the cake is finished.

 - Remove the cake from the oven and leave it to cool for 10 minutes before flipping it out.